CityOfZion/neo-boa/docs/source/boa/interop/blockchain.rst

 Header
 ^^^^^^
-The header object contains all of information about a block except for the transaction data
+A Header object contains all information about a block, except for the transaction data.

 .. automodule:: boa.blockchain.vm.Neo.Header